gareth-smyth/json2html/README.md

 ## TODO
 1. Hierarchies of objects

 2. Allow custom configuration for different types, including selecting which elements the custom config applies to.
 E.g. if you wanted all numbers whose identifier is "cost" to be preceded by a dollar sign it might be something like...

         config do
             number '<div id=##identifier>$##value</div>', /cost/
         end

 3. Allow identifier naming scheme to be changed e.g. attach a prefix to all ids to stop clashes.

+4. Add css classes to the objects to avoid the use of the ids, also make the identifier generation optional